 Information about the class of registration can be found on the Department of Health Services website.

 Allergen awareness is an important part of running a food business.
 All food businesses are required to make sure that all staff understand the implications of an allergic reaction and have processes in place to protect your customers.
 For more information visit the Australasian Society of Clinical Immunology and Allergy (ASCIA) website.

 Packaged foods labels

 Food businesses that are producing, repackaging or importing packaged products must ensure the food labels comply with Part 1.2 of the Food Standards Code.

-There is also a large range of information on the Department of Health and Human Services website including food safety programs, food safety supervisor requirements and labeling.
+There is also a large range of information on the Department of Health website including food safety programs, food safety supervisor requirements and labelling.